Skip to content

 Dimensions can be hierarchical, such as time with levels like year, quarter, month, and day.

-To define a dimension, follow the below steps
+To define a dimension, follow the steps below.

 • Dimension name Provide a descriptive name for the dimension to distinguish it from others.